danielePala/CIMDraw/README.md

 # CIMDraw #

-These are the source files for cimDraw.
+These are the source files for CIMDraw.

 ### What is this? ###